risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/user-defined-functions.md

 The script first imports three components from the `risingwave.udf` module - `udf`, `udtf`, and `UdfServer`.

+`udf` and `udtf` are decorators used to define scalar and table functions respectively.

+The code defines two scalar functions and one table function:

+- The scalar function `gcd`, decorated with `@udf`, takes two integer inputs and returns the greatest common divisor of the two integers.
+- The scalar function `extract_tcp_info`, decorated with `@udf`, takes a single binary input and returns a structured output.

+    The function takes a single argument `tcp_packet` of type bytes and uses the struct module to unpack the source and destination addresses and port numbers from `tcp_packet`, and then converts the binary IP addresses to strings using `socket.inet_ntoa`.

+    The function returns a tuple containing the source IP address, destination IP address, source port number, and destination port number, all converted to their respective types.
+The return type is specified as a struct with four fields using the `result_type` argument.

-`udf` and `udtf` are decorators used to define scalar and table functions respectively. `@udf` is used to define a scalar function named `gcd` that takes two integer inputs and returns the greatest common divisor of the two integers. `@udtf` is used to define a table function named `series` that takes an integer input and yields a sequence of integers from 0 to n-1.
+- The table function `series`, decorated by `@udtf`, takes an integer input and yields a sequence of integers from 0 to n-1.

 Finally, the script starts a UDF server using `UdfServer` and listens for incoming requests on port 8815 of the local machine.
-It then adds the `gcd` and `series` functions to the server and starts the server using the `serve()` method.
+It then adds the `gcd`, `extract_tcp_info` and `series` functions to the server and starts the server using the `serve()` method.
 The `if __name__ == '__main__':` conditional is used to ensure that the server is only started if the script is run directly, rather than being imported as a module.

 </details>

-## 3. Start a UDF server
+## 3. Start the UDF server

 1. In a terminal window, navigate to the directory where `udf.py` is saved.